aturingmachine/mevn-stack/README.md

 The server will require you to be running a local instance of [MongoDB](https://www.mongodb.com/).

-`npm run dev` will build the client-side JavaScript and start the hot reloading of the server environment. `npm run dev:serve` can also be used to just start the API if you are working on that prior to worrying about the client.
+`npm run static` will build the client-side JavaScript and start the hot reloading of the server environment. `npm run dev:serve` can also be used to just start the API if you are working on that prior to worrying about the client.

 #### Scripts